 Patients with PAD and diabetes thus may present later with more severe disease and have a greater risk of amputation.
 Moreover, the presence of PAD is a marker of excess cardiovascular risk.

-Treatment of the patient with diabetes and PAD should be twofold: 1) primary and secondary risk modification, and 2) treatment of PAD symptoms (claudication and critical limb ischemia) and limiting progression of disease.
+Treatment of the patient with diabetes and PAD should be twofold: 1) primary and secondary CVD risk factor modification and 2) treatment of PAD symptoms (claudication and critical limb ischemia) and limiting progression of disease.

 It is the hope of this panel that by arriving at a consensus of the fundamentals of assessment and management of this devastating complication of diabetes, we may effect more uniformity of care and achieve better outcomes for our patients with diabetes.
 We also strongly encourage clinicians to function cooperatively and effectively as teams of specialists in the management of this complex patient population, with the common goal of reducing vascular events—MI, stroke, and amputation—that too often result in disability, social decline, and death.